epccs/RPUlux/Hardware/README.md

 Use software to control IO4 and IO7 which are each connected to an onboard N-CH MOSFET that can short a solar panel.
 A blocking diode is also needed to prevent the battery from supplying current into the short and the panel must be equipped with by-pass diodes.
 Note that small panels often lack by-pass diodes and shorting a panel without bypass diodes can result in a Zener breakdown failure in the panel.

-It is also possible to write software that controls IO8 to open circuit a solar panel that is connected to the alternate power input.
-The alternate power input must be less than 2 amps but it is a better option for small solar panels since shorting them is not a good idea (e.g. they lack by-pass diodes).
+Another option is to write software that controls IO8 to open circuit the solar panel that is connected to the alternate power input.
+The alternate power input must be less than 2 amps it is for small solar panels which normaly lack by-pass diodes.

+Software that controls IO4 can operate an SSR to open circuit the solar panel.
+This option is for solar panels that lack by-pass diodes and produce over 1.5A short-circuit current.
+Note the control logic is reversed, that is a short circuit of the onboard N-CH MOSFET will connect the solar pannel to the battery (rather than bypass the current).

 ## LED options